gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

             .. tab-item:: Q2

-                Create a dictionary comprehension that maps the names of products, apple, banana, cherry, and date, to their prices: 15, 25, 10, and 30 dollars.
+                Create a dictionary comprehension that maps the names of products, 'apple', 'banana', 'cherry', and 'date', to their prices: 15, 25, 10, and 30 dollars.
 Print the dictionary.

                 .. code-block:: python